Adnan Syed: What we know about two alternate suspects in ‘Serial’ murder

 In March, they filed a request for Lee’s clothing to be tested for touch DNA – technology that was not available during the original trial.

-But six months on from the filing of the motion, prosecutors said that there was new evidence about the possible involvement of two alternative suspects.
+Six months on, prosecutors said that there was new evidence about the possible involvement of two alternative suspects.

-Wednesday’s motion also cited the unreliability of cellphone tower data that was used as evidence to place Syed at the scene of the crime.
+Wednesday’s motion also cited the unreliability of cellphone tower data that was used as evidence to place Syed at the scene of the crime, as well as the unreliability of the state’s star witness and a detective working the original case.

 Who are the two suspects?